PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 One problem is that as site owners we don't see this happening, we see more and more traffic to our sites.
-Yes a lot of people spend a lot of time inside apps, but many of those apps use the web extenisvely.
+Yes a lot of people spend a lot of time inside apps, but many of those apps use the web extensively.
 However we currently have 0 way of tracking usage, this traffic from apps is essentially "dark".

 Let's take a look because I think it is under threat.